Easy Mickey Mouse Clubhouse cupcakes recipe complete with Toodles! Perfect cupcake idea for a little one’s birthday!

 Step 1: Tape your Toodles image to the cookie sheet.
 Tape the wax paper to the cookie sheet over the image.

 Step 2: Fill piping bags with candy melts and loosely twist the top.
-Be care not to overfill the bags.
+Be careful not to overfill the bags.

 Step 3: Microwave the candy melts according to the instructions.

-Step 4: Cut the tips of the piping bags.
-Be careful not to get too big of hole or the candy melts will ooze out and it will be hard to control.
+Step 4: Cut the tips off the piping bags.
+Be careful not to get too big of a hole or the candy melts will ooze out and it will be hard to control.